gofynd/fdk-client-javascript/documentation/application/THEME.md

-A theme can be previewed before applying it.
-Use this API to retrieve the preview of a theme by its ID.
+Retrieves a theme for previewing before applying it to the application.

 *Returned Response:*